 In her most recent role at Bethesda Health Care she oversaw the growth of their Palliative Care Program to a metropolitan-wide capacity building service that visits residential facilities (aged care, mental health, correctional, disability), teaching staff to care for those who are in the last stages of life.

-Samar Aoun is the Perron Institute Research Chair in Palliative Care at University of Western Australia and Professor of Palliative Care Research at La Trobe University.
-She adopts a public health approach to models of care and advocates for a person-centred health and social care.
+Professor Samar Aoun is Perron Institute Research Chair in Palliative Care at the University of Western Australia, Head of Palliative Care Research at Perron Institute, and Adjunct Professor at La Trobe University.

-Ruth’s research focuses on palliative care, end-of-life care and quality improvement.
-She has a special interest in palliative care for migrants including: the provision of equitable care; death education; strategies to support carers of migrant family members, friends and loved ones with life-limiting illness; Advance Care Planning and end-of-life decision-making; support and education for healthcare professionals dealing with end-of-life care in acute care and residential aged care facilities; and training related to the provision of culturally appropriate care to migrants.
+Ruth’s own research and education interests and activities lie in palliative and end-of-life care, advanced care planning (ACP) and quality improvement in healthcare.
+More specifically, her research and activities include: the provision of equitable healthcare, death education, ACP and end-of-life decision-making, and strategies to support carers, friends and loved ones of migrant family members with life-limiting illness; in addition to support and education for healthcare professionals dealing with end-of-life care in acute care and residential aged care facilities, and training related to the provision of culturally appropriate care to migrants.